formal-methods-mpi/Workshop.jl/docs/src/Chapter2/exercise.md

 # Exercise
 In this exercise, you will define a type which is (hopefully) more closely related to your research than Pokemon.
 We will continue our example from the first chapter, linear regression.
-Suppose you collcted your data on education, but with some measurement error (people lie about their education, or they are not shure what exactly counts into the number of years, ...).
+Suppose you collected your data on education, but with some measurement error (people lie about their education, or they are not shure what exactly counts into the number of years, ...).
-Of cours this is not limited to the example of education, but observing data with measurement error is a central concept in most empirical sciences.
+Of course this is not limited to the example of education, but observing data with measurement error is a central concept in most empirical sciences.

 !!! compat "Exercise"
     Define the composite type `Measurement`, that is able to store a measurement and the magnitude of error of that measurement.